 Are you surprised by how large the interior space was?
 The house has no columns taking up space in the middle of the structure.

-Besides the Kanda house, other well known Gassho houses include Nagase House and Wada House.
-Wada house is the largest Gassho style house (picture above).
+Besides the Kanda House, other well-known Gassho houses include the Nagase House and Wada House.
+Wada house is the largest Gassho-style house (picture below).

-As we walk on the main road (and it was sprinkling), there were some trouts in the river that’s raised by the local farmer.
+During our walk on the main road (while it was sprinkling), we noticed some trout in the river raised by local farmers, adding to the village’s charm.

-So besides looking at these traditional Gassho style buildings, what else can you do in Shirakawa-go?
-You can actually stay overnight as some of these houses have been converted to Minshuku (Japanese Bed & Breakfast 民宿).
+If you wish to extend your experience in this ethereal village, you can stay overnight at some of these houses that have been converted to Minshuku (Japanese Bed & Breakfast 民宿).

-The Minshuku above is Koemon (幸ヱ門) which was built during the Edo Period.
-If you want to experience Japan in a SUPER traditional way, you can stay overnight in the house.
-Just note that the guest rooms do not have their own private baths or toilets so you have to share with others. 😉
+The Minshuku below is Koemon (幸ヱ門), which was built during the Edo Period, offering a super-traditional Japanese experience.
+Just note that the guest rooms do not have their private baths or toilets so you will need to share with others. 😉

-If you haven’t read my travel posts about our one week in Hokuriku 北陸地方(north western par of Japan) including Kanazawa, Toyama, Kurobe Gorge, Tateyama Alpine Route, and Takayama, please start reading from this post.
+If you haven’t read my travel posts about our one week in Hokuriku 北陸地方(the north-western part of Japan) including Kanazawa, Toyama, Kurobe Gorge, Tateyama Alpine Route, and Takayama, please start reading from this post.